-When verified acts of harassment are identified early and/or when such verified acts do not reasonably require a disciplinary response, students may be counseled as to the definition of harassment, its prohibition, and their duty to avoid any conduct that could be considered harassment.
+When verified acts of harassment are identified early and/or when such acts do not reasonably require a disciplinary response, students may be counseled about the definition of harassment, its prohibition, and their duty to avoid any conduct that could be considered harassment.
 Students may also be subject to other forms of restorative discipline or remedial actions, appropriate to the age of the students and the nature of the behavior.

-The Decision-Making Panel will then issue a written determination regarding responsibility following Title IX and its regulations.
+The Discipline Committee will then issue a written determination regarding responsibility following Title IX and its regulations.
 The written determination will include, among other things, the findings of fact supporting their determination, the rationale for their determination, and any disciplinary sanctions imposed on the respondent.
+Recommendations for discipline will be pursued according to applicable School policies and procedures.